caoimheD/game/README.md

 - the winner is checked, also through a javascript function, and this is displayed in text beside 'result'
 - scores are adjusted depending on who won points

 There is a fourth button called 'reset'.
 The user can press this at any time during the game and it will reset the scores back to zero, the result to blank, the image to the placeholder image and the 'your choice' text to 'make a choice'.
+This function is called by using the 'onclick' attribute directly in the index.html file.

 As the rule of this game is that the first to 5 wins, the reset function is automatically called when either the player or the computer reaches a score of 5.
 There is a 10 second delay on this to allow the user time to read the scores and see who one the last choice.
 The message that the user receives in the 'result' section will also prompt them to start a new game by pressing 'reset'.
 The buttons become disabled at this point and clicking on them will not produce any effect.
 This means that the user cannot keep playing until the game has been reset and the buttons become enabled again.

 <a name="scores"></a>
 ### Scores

-![nav](assets/images/scores.jpg)

 The score area provides information on the player score and the computer score.
 Each time the player wins or draws, their score is increased.
 This also happens for the computer score.
 Scores will reset to 0 either when the reset button is pressed or when the round is finished and someone reached the score of 5.

+![nav](assets/images/scores.jpg)

+This happens through the use of a function called checkScore and a variable called score.
+In the checkWinner function, the variable score is provided with 3 different inputs based on the outcome of the round (you won, you lost, its a draw).
+In the checkScore function, an if/else statement increases the player score or the computer score, or both, depending on the content of the 'score' variable.
+For example, if score variable contains the text 'you lost!', then the computer score will be increased.

 <a name="result"></a>
 ### Result